Welcome to Foreverbird Studio

 WHY START A LOGO REDESIGN?

-When you start to think about changing you current logo, it's an indication that the transformation has started.
-The first inspiration I got to redesign my own logo came last week I went to a networking event in Ventura, The Ladies Luncheon: Eat Meet & Greet.
-The guest speaker was the owner of a local retail store – Trystology: For love or Passion.
-Along with presenting all the products in her retail store she also spoke about her recent brand change – formally Karmasutra Closet.
-New names is a classic process for many business.
+When you start to think about changing your current logo, it's an indication that the transformation has started.
+The first inspiration I got to redesign my own logo came last week I went to a networking event.
+The guest speaker was the owner of a local retail store.
+Along with presenting all the products in her retail store she also spoke about her recent brand change.
+Adjusting to a new name is a classic process for many businesses.
 Her branding change also includes a new logo and tagline – but the essence of her business remained the same.

 CONSIDER THE ESSENCE OF YOUR BUSINESS WHEN REDESIGNING A LOGO?